sdimi98/XDAbot/README.md

 - **/dice Command:**\
 A basic dice roll slash command if you ever need a quick dice roll.\
 Example usage: /dice → Bot returns something like Rolled a 5.

+- **/tldr Command:**\
+A command that summarizes text, based on text summarization model facebook/bart-large-cnn.\

 ## Requirements
 - Node.js 22.12.0 or newer.